How To Add A Link Section To WordPress

 Categories & Target

-In the Categories section, tick one of the link categories you have already created, or click on the ‘+ Add New Category’ link to create a new category.
+In the Categories section, select a link category you’ve already set up, or click on the ‘+ Add New Category’ link to create a new category.

 Next, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify how the link should open when visitors click on it:
+This lets you specify how you want the link to open when clicked on:

-• _blank means that when a visitor clicks on your link, a separate web browser window will open up to display the content for that link.
-This lets your visitors access the link information without leaving your page
+• _blank means that when visitors click on your link, a separate web browser window will open up to display the information for that link.
+Your visitor will be able to access the link information without leaving your page

-• _none means that when a visitor clicks on your link, they will leave your site and a new site or page will load in your browser window instead.
+• _none means that when a visitor clicks on the link, they will exit your site and a new site or page will load in your web browser window instead.

 • _top opens the link at the top level of the frame system if you’re using frames.
-If you don’t use frames, or if you don’t know what frames are, then just ignore this option.
+Ignore this option if you don’t use frames, or if you don’t know what frames are.

 Link Relationship XFN